Michele Baranowicz

-Michele Baranowicz (Michał Baranowicz) (born 5 August 1989) is an Italian professional volleyball player of Polish descent.
-He was part of the Italian national team.
-At the professional club level, he plays for Top Volley Cisterna.
+Michele Baranowicz (Michał Baranowicz) (born 5 August 1989) is an Italian professional volleyball player of Polish descent who plays as setter for Top Volley Cisterna.
+He was part of the Italy national team in the past.

 Personal life

 Michele Baranowicz was born as Michał Baranowicz.
-He is a son of a former Polish volleyball player Wojciech Baranowicz, five–time Polish Champion.
+He is a son of a former Polish volleyball player Wojciech Baranowicz.

 Career

-Clubs
+Club

 In season 2010/2011 was a player of Asseco Resovia Rzeszów and won bronze medal of Polish Championship.
 In 2011 moved to Bre Banca Lannutti Cuneo.
 After one season moved to Casa Modena.
 He spent in this club one season.
 Since 2013 has been playing for Lube Banca Macerata.
 In 2014 won a title of Italian Champion after winning matches against Sir Safety Perugia.